MrLeoni/grupo-supricel/README.md

 ## Versões

 ### 1.0.2 - 29/11/16
-* Estado do Acre foi habilitado para uso através do mapa.
+* Estados do Acre e Mato Grosso do Sul receberam as funcionalidades dos demais estados do mapa.

 <br>